 Runtime Dependencies The Runtime Dependencies section lists the technologies that are required for the identified technology to function properly [Applies to Technology entries]

-Implemented By/Verified With The Implemented By/Verified With section lists all the approved technologies that implement the standard and/or are used to verify conformance to the standard [Applies only to Standard entries]
+Implemented By/Verified With The Implemented By/Verified With section lists all the authorized technologies that implement the standard and/or are used to verify conformance to the standard [Applies only to Standard entries]

 Comparable Technologies/Standards The Comparable Technologies/Standards section lists technologies/standards that provides functionality similar to the identified technology/standard